Ron Winter

-Ronald J. Winter (born February 6, 1946) is a retired American football official who officiated in the National Football League (NFL) from the 1995 through 2013 seasons.
+Ronald J. Winter (born February 6, 1946) is a former American football official who officiated in the National Football League (NFL) from the 1995 through 2013 seasons.
 Winter previously served as a football official for the National Collegiate Athletic Association (NCAA).

 Winter wore uniform No. 14 (previously No. 82, 1995–1997).
 His 2013 NFL officiating crew consisted of umpire Carl Paganelli, head linesman Jim Howey, line judge Gary Arthur, field judge Scott Steenson, side judge Tom Hill, and back judge Greg Steed.
 He was the alternate referee for Super Bowl XLIII.

 Winter was one of the first NFL referees to wear eyeglasses on the field.
-Fred Silva was the 1st wearing glasses in 1988.
+Fred Silva was the first wearing glasses in 1988.

 Personal

 Winter was a physical education professor at Western Michigan University in Kalamazoo, Michigan.
 He retired at the end of the 2007–08 school year after having served for more than 38 years.

 Officiating career

 College career

 Winter was a referee in the Big Ten Conference.
 His final game as a collegiate official was the 1995 Orange Bowl, when Nebraska defeated Miami 24–17 concluding a 13–0 season and winning a national championship.
 It was the first national championship for Cornhuskers coach Tom Osborne after 22 seasons as the coach.